mozilla/certspotter-cloudformation/README.md

 [SSLMate certspotter](https://github.com/SSLMate/certspotter) app.

 This installation of certspotter will
-* create an events in the [Splunk certificate format](https://docs.splunk.com/Documentation/CIM/4.20.2/User/Certificates)
+* create events in the [Splunk certificate format](https://docs.splunk.com/Documentation/CIM/4.20.2/User/Certificates)
 * send events to an [AWS Message Queuing Service (SQS)](https://aws.amazon.com/sqs/) queue for every matching certificate.
 These reports can then be consumed by a SIEM (e.g. Splunk).
 * store all matching certificate transparency events in a DynamoDB

 ## Installation